command-line-bootcamp/cli-boot.camp/readme.md

-# Unix for biologists
+# Command-line bootcamp

-Learn unix for biologists in your browser.
+Learn the unix command-line by using it in your browser.

 ### how to run